genzellab/UMAP/Distances/README.md

 - centroids_perTreatment.py : Compute centroids of the conditions using np.mean() function.

-  NOTE: More elegant and practical script will be released soon...
+  NOTE: More elegant and practical script will be released soon